Annyvichi/market-data-challenge/analysis report.md

 The 4th transaction was made in less than 2 seconds after creating an ask-order, because there is no ask-order of this size in the 07:23:18-snapshot.
 The 1st, 2nd and 3rd transactions were made in less than 7 - 8 seconds.

+There are no similar cases in sell-trades.

+The conclusion of this paragraph:
+1) 678 buy-trades exceeding 10 ETH are out of snapshots,
+2) there were 4 cases when a buy-transaction could be caught in a snapshot taken a few seconds before, but wasn't,
+3) the only case when a snapshot was made in splits of seconds after a buy-trade was execuded showed that the only large ask recorded in snapshots was bought out almost instantly.
-The conclusion of this paragraph is: the prevailed majority of buy-trades was most likely executed within seconds or splits of seconds after placing orders.
+I think it is sound to say that prevailed majority of buy-trades was most likely executed within seconds or splits of seconds after placing orders.
+The situation with sell-trades will be considered in next paragraphs.

-### Price in buy-trades against the best and average ask-price from orderbook's snapshots.
+### 3. Price in buy-trades against the best and average ask-price from orderbook's snapshots.
 If 677 out of 678 buy-transactions exceeding 10ETH were executed so quickly that they were out of the orderbook's snapshots the quiestion is: what was their price?
 Was it always the best price?
 The picture below shows the best (green line) and the average (blue line) ask-price from the orderbook's snapshots against the actual price of the buy-trades (red lines).
 ![figure 4: Price in buy-trades compared to best and average ask-price from snapshots](price.png) The actual buy-price is really better than what can be seen in the orderbook's snapshots most of the time.
-Which can be a normal market behaviour, though it looks like guys with the best price are always so close...
-It seems reasonable to check the rest ask-prices.
+Though it looks like guys with the best price are always so close while the price is falling till 9 a.m.
+September 3 with buy-trades prevailing.
+It seems reasonable to check ask-prices on higher levels.
 But the suspicious part here is this: if selling ETH was so successful that all huge offers were bought so quickly, why not to try to sell it at a higher price - place an order into the orderbook and wait for a while?
 Not even once out of 678 times?

-### Ask- and bid-prices from orderbook's snapshots compared to each other.
+### 4. Ask- and bid-prices from orderbook's snapshots compared to each other.
 To explore the premice from the previous paragraph, all 50 asks and 50 bids (as it was mentioned in the beginning the lenght of orderbook's lists is 50) at every timestamp were visualized.
 The lowest ask-line (light blue) is the best ask-price at different timestampes, the highest ask-line is the least competitive ask-price.
 And it's vice versa with the bid-lines (yellow).
 ![figure 5: Bid-prices against the actual sell-price](bid-prices.png)